Back to all articles

 Untrusted repo content can steer AI agents that hold secrets.
 That collapses the boundary between input and execution.

-Executive Summary
+Executive summary

 Prompt injection can now reach CI/CD.
 When agents review issues, PRs, or logs that contain untrusted text, those inputs can redirect privileged actions inside the build system.

-Common Injection Surfaces
+Common GitHub Actions Injection Surfaces

 • Pull request descriptions and comments